 The actual construction work will be undertaken by a road construction contractor to be appointed by Public Company Republika Srpska Motorways (RSM).
-Under EBRD procurement policies engaging contractors in public sector projects requires Conditions of Contract to be used which meet their Performance Requirement 2 on Labour and Working Conditions.
-Whilst the contracting method for the construction of the road is still to be determined it will be required to meet EBRDs procurement policies.
+Under EIB Guide to Procurement policies engaging contractors in public sector projects requires Conditions of Contract to be used which meet their requirements on Labour and Working Conditions.
+Whilst the contracting method for the construction of the road is still to be determined it will be required to meet EIB procurement policies.